Key takeaways:

 Sipping water regularly throughout the day can help keep your mouth moist.
 Chewing sugar-free gum or sucking on sugar-free hard candy can also help stimulate saliva production.
 You can try a saliva substitute as well.

-Dry mouth also makes tooth decay and gum disease more likely.
+Dry mouth can also make tooth decay and gum disease more likely.
 So it’s key to brush and floss regularly and stay on top of your regular dental cleanings.

 Let your medical team know if dry mouth is an issue for you.
 They can make changes to your medication routine, if needed, to help manage it.

 You can often manage mild constipation on your own.
 First, try increasing the amount of fiber in your diet (fruits, vegetables, and whole grains).
-It’s also helpful to drink plenty of water to help soften your stool.
+Drinking plenty of water helps soften your stool.
 Regular exercise may also help keep things moving.

-If those strategies don’t work, you may want to try an over-the-counter (OTC) stool softener or laxative, such as docusate.
-But if you’re taking a laxative for more than 7 days, or constipation worsens, let your medical team know.
+If those strategies don’t work, you may want to try an over-the-counter (OTC) stool softener or laxative, such as docusate (Colace).
+But if you’re taking a laxative for more than 7 days, or constipation worsens, let your healthcare team know.
 Untreated constipation can lead to more serious problems and shouldn’t go unaddressed.

-Another common Qsymia side effect is dizziness.
-Like numbness and tingling, dizziness is more common with higher dosages, and often improves as your body adjusts to taking Qsymia.
+Another relatively common Qsymia side effect is dizziness.
+Like numbness and tingling, dizziness is more common with higher dosages and often improves as your body adjusts to taking Qsymia.

 It’s best to avoid driving or performing other attention-oriented tasks until you know how Qsymia affects you.
 Keep in mind that alcohol and other medications, such as first-generation antihistamines, can make dizziness worse.
 So it’s best to limit your alcohol intake and check with your pharmacist before combining other medications with Qsymia.

-If dizziness doesn’t improve or is affecting your daily life, let your care team know.
+If dizziness doesn’t improve or is affecting your daily life, let your healthcare team know.
 They can help determine the best way to manage it.

 You may notice a metallic taste or other taste-related changes while you’re taking Qsymia.
 Taste changes aren’t usually harmful.
 For some people, it may help them eat less and contribute to weight loss.
 But for others, it may be bothersome.